 Egg Hotdog Radish

-Pied à Terre has held at least one Michelin star since 1993, making it the oldest Michelin-starred restaurant in London.
+Pied à Terre has held at least one Michelin star since 1993, making it one of the oldest Michelin-starred restaurants in London.
 Restaurants need to evolve, however, and with an imaginative young chef at the helm in Asimakis Chaniotis, who mixes classical French and Greek cooking, it remains contemporary.